-26% Somewhat Left

 One prominent example is the op-ed titled “We Must Stand Together for Immigrants, for Education, and for Justice.”
 The title itself signals a persuasive tone and a clear alignment with progressive values.
 It implies dissatisfaction with the political status quo—particularly under the Trump administration—and calls for collective action, suggesting that the author prioritizes persuasion over balanced information delivery.

 In contrast, another opinion piece titled “Lessons from WWII to Avoid WWIII” employs more centrist language.
 Its title does not lean toward any political side and frames the issue around a shared desire to maintain peace.
-The subheading is neutral and avoids emotionally loaded phrasing, indicating that the piece may be less ideologically charged.
+The subheading is neutral and avoids emotionally loaded language, suggesting the piece may be less ideologically charged.

-These examples show that while not all Tribune opinion pieces are overtly liberal, the platform frequently publishes content that aligns with liberal media narratives.
+These examples show that while not all The Salt Lake Tribune opinion pieces are overtly liberal, the platform frequently publishes content that aligns with liberal media narratives.
 This consistent selection of opinion pieces can contribute to perceptions of systemic bias—particularly when the editorials predominantly support liberal views or causes.

 This tendency underscores the importance of distinguishing subjective viewpoints from straight reporting, especially when interpreting the political leanings of any news organization.